LakeYS/Blockland-Timelapse-Creator/README.md

 Designed and built by the CityRPG 4 team.

 # How it works
 The timelapse creator will allow you to take screenshots of a build, either by loading up a set of autosaves or by watching a build's creation in realtime.
-You can then use the hud to display the dates or other info on each screenshot, and then use it to assemble a timelapse.
+You can then use the hud to display the dates or other info on each screenshot.
+Then, you can use assemble each screenshot to create a timelapse

 # Feedback
 This tool was designed for the CityRPG 4 YouTube videos.
 However, it can be used for any purpose.
 If it doesn't quite fit your needs or you have any other comments, feel free to reach out to us!